 Central to the Music Together® approach is that young children learn best from the powerful role model of parents/caregivers who are actively making music.
 The program brings families together by providing a rich musical environment in the classroom and by facilitating family participation in spontaneous musical activity at home within the context of daily life.

-Music Together® is committed to helping families, caregivers, and early childhood professionals rediscover the pleasure and educational value of informal music experiences.
 All our teachers have successfully completed Music Together®’s training program.
 Music Together® applies the latest research in early childhood music development, and they have been a curriculum pioneer since 1987.

 WHAT ARE MUSIC TOGETHER CLASSES LIKE?